 Mr. Corgan is a Fellow of The American College of Construction Lawyers.
-He was recognized in 2009, 2011, 2012, 2014, 2015, 2016, 2017, 2018 and 2019 by the prestigious Legal 500 US in the area of Construction Law, recognized repeatedly for Construction in The International Who's Who of Business Lawyers, and Corporate Counsel's Top Lawyers for 2011.
+He was recognized in 2009, 2011, 2012, 2014, 2015, 2016, 2017, 2018, 2019 and 2020 by the prestigious Legal 500 US in the area of Construction Law, recognized repeatedly for Construction in The International Who's Who of Business Lawyers, and Corporate Counsel's Top Lawyers for 2011.
 He was also honored in 2014, 2015, 2016, 2017, 2018 and 2019 as a "Leading Lawyer" and in 2020, he was named to its “Hall of Fame” by Legal 500 US for Construction Law.
 Mr. Corgan was recognized in The Best Lawyers in America® for Construction Law in 2020 and each of the 12 years immediately preceding.
 He was also named an "Atlanta Lawyer of the Year" in 2014 and 2020 for Construction Litigation and again in 2015 for Construction Law by The Best Lawyers in America®.
-Mr. Corgan is listed in the 2019 and ten years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Construction Law, and he is listed as #1 in the 2011, 2012, and 2013 editions and as a "Star Individual" nationally in the 2019 and the five immediately preceding editions.
+Mr. Corgan is listed in the 2020 and 11 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Construction Law, and he is listed as #1 in the 2011, 2012, and 2013 editions and as a "Star Individual" nationally in the 2020 and the six immediately preceding editions.
 Mr. Corgan has been recognized as a Top 100 Georgia "Super Lawyer" by Super Lawyers magazine.
-He was also named a Georgia "Super Lawyer" in the area of Construction/Surety in 2013 and the six years immediately preceding and again in 2019 and the five years immediately preceding for Construction Litigation by Super Lawyers magazine.
+He was also named a Georgia "Super Lawyer" in the area of Construction/Surety in 2013 and the six years immediately preceding and again in 2020 and the six years immediately preceding for Construction Litigation by Super Lawyers magazine.
 Mr. Corgan was named a leading practitioner in Construction Law in 2014 and 2016 by Legal Media Group's Expert Guides Best of the Best USA and in 2018, he was recognized by Legal Media Group's Expert Guides Best of the Best USA as one of the "Top 30 Experts" in Construction Law.
 Mr. Corgan is listed in Euromoney's Best of the Best USA 2018 Expert Guide for Construction.
 He is AV® rated by Martindale-Hubbell.*